-Therapeutic Accountability: Building a Framework for Real Change
+Therapeutic Accountability: A Practical Framework for Building Real Change

-Many people come to therapy wanting to make practical changes in their lives, but struggle to follow through on their intentions and plans.
-Whether you’re an individual working on personal goals (job search, college and university homework assignments, weight loss, smoking and alcohol cessation) or a couple trying to improve your relationship discussions, household responsibility, supervising children’s homework and chores), the gap between wanting change and creating it can feel insurmountable.
-This is where Therapeutic Accountability becomes a powerful tool to facilitate and augment transformation.
-I will help you implement this strategy.
+Many people come to therapy wanting to make practical changes, but struggle to follow through on their intentions.
+Whether you’re working on personal goals (job search, college homework assignments, weight loss, smoking and alcohol cessation) or a couple trying to improve your relationship, household responsibilities or supervising children’s homework and chores, the gap between wanting change and creating it can feel overwhelming.
+This is where Therapeutic Accountability becomes a powerful tool to facilitate transformation, especially combined with Compartmentalization, Prioritization and a ‘Divide-and-Conquor’ approach.
+I will help you implement these strategies.

 What Does Therapeutic Accountability Look Like?

-Therapeutic accountability is a collaborative process where you make specific commitments to take certain actions between sessions, and then use your therapy time to review what happened.
+Therapeutic accountability is a collaborative process where you make specific commitments to take certain actions between sessions, and then use our therapy time to review successes and challenges.
 Rather than therapy being simply a place to talk about problems, it becomes an active partnership where you set goals and take concrete steps to solve them.
 During the process, we examine the results together in an iterative process – for example, by using a Behavior Chain Analysis.
-Should there be a problem in accomplishment, we redesign the plan to get there.
-The plan will be reasonable, achievable and incremental.
-You’ll develop skills that are sustainable.
+Should there be a problem in accomplishment, we adjust the plan to get there.

 Therapy accountability creates momentum.
 Rather than feeling stuck in endless thought and discussion, you experience the satisfaction of taking concrete steps forward.
-We compartmentalize and ‘Divide-and-Conquer’ approach.
 We’ll identify the real barriers to change and what’s holding you back—whether that’s fear, conflicting priorities, unclear expectations, or something else entirely.
 We’ll solve that problem too.

 For couples especially, both partners make agreements and then report back on their efforts, it creates transparency, builds trust and fosters connection.
 You’re not just talking about wanting your relationship to improve; you’re actively demonstrating your commitment through your actions.
 It’ll work.

-For marriages in difficulty, therapeutic accountability becomes particularly valuable when trust has been damaged.
-Whether you’re navigating the aftermath of conflict, recovering from substance abuse, infidelities or healing from other breaches of trust, words and promises alone often aren’t enough.
+For Couples, whether you’re navigating the aftermath of conflict, recovering from substance abuse, infidelities or healing from other breaches of trust, words and promises alone often aren’t enough.
 The injured partner needs to see consistent, verifiable change in behavior before trust can begin to rebuild.
-Action works.
 Therapeutic accountability provides a structured way to demonstrate that change is actually happening.
 Regular check-ins in therapy create transparency, allowing both partners to see progress or identify where additional support is needed.

 What Happens When Things Don’t Go as Planned